Is Graco’s 4ever all-in-one option really the only seat you’ll ever want to buy?

 What’s the difference between the Graco Extend2Fit and 4ever?

 Note: Extend2Fit, (at 19.25 W x 25.16 H x 22.13D”, 19.8 pounds), is both taller and deeper than the 4Ever, which is also a larger car seat (21.5W x 24H x20D”, 23 pounds).
-Before purchasing Extend2Fit, you’ll want to measure the seats of your vehicle to be sure that you can take advantage of the extra months in the rear-facing position as your baby grows.
+Before purchasing Extend2Fit, you’ll want to measure the seats of your vehicle to be sure that you can take advantage of the extra times in the rear-facing position as your baby grows.

 Is Graco Extend2Fit safe?

 Yes, Graco makes car-seat safety a high priority.
+The leg extension is completely safe and has been crash tested.

 How long should a child be rear-facing?